awgrover/annet-cleft/README.md

 * The files are arduino/*/*.h, that appear in more than 1 directory.
 * If you edit one of those, you'll need to copy it to the other places (and make sure they still work there).
 * Bummer.
 * If you are on linux, you can run: `make`.
-It hard-links files that are identical, which is how I do it on my development system.
+It tells you if there are differences.

 ## cleft/